elliotgunn/elliotgunn.github.io/_pages/about-me.md

 While I was busy learning about how to construct long-run wage series and the factors behind the historical miracle that is the [Great Divergence](https://en.wikipedia.org/wiki/Great_Divergence#:~:text=The%20Great%20Divergence%20or%20European,most%20powerful%20and%20wealthy%20world), I became interested in learning more about analytics engineering (hello dbt fans!) and data infrastructure (pipelines are fascinating).
 I started taking on freelance technical writing work in data engineering.
 One client led to another, and I soon found myself working across domains and content types in data.

 **I learnt that developer marketing is hard to get right because good technical writing is a craft**.
-Also, I deeply enjoy learning new technical things and strategizing about how to produce meaningful content.
+Also, I deeply enjoy learning new technical things and strategizing how to produce meaningful content.
 It was no surprise that shortly after I finished my MSc, I began working full-time as a technical writer.

 If you would like to collaborate on an idea, or just want someone to brainstorm ideas with, [let's work together](https://elliotgunn.github.io/work-with-me/) or check out [my portfolio](https://elliotgunn.github.io/technical-writing/) to see what I've published.